Letter from Dirk Bischof, CEO

 We have always been supportive of flexible working, which has become even more important in 2021.
-We have a cheerful, plant-filled office in Elephant & Castle, where everyone gets a desktop Mac and a good chair.
-For those working at home, we’ll provide you with a laptop and an allowance to get yourself set up comfortably.
+We have a cheerful, plant-filled office in Elephant & Castle.
+For those working at home, we’ll provide you with a laptop and an allowance to get yourself set up comfortably at home.
 In the post-COVID world we’re experimenting with full flexibility to work from home or in the office as it suits you, but hope the whole team will be able to come together periodically.

 - Flexible working – work from home or in the office and at the times that work best for you